ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 This server script will seem fairly similar to the client script, but this one is directly changing and affecting variables of the player.

-So let's get started on the server script!
+So let's get started on the server script.

 1. Create a new script and call it "*WeaponAimServer*".

 2. In your project Hierarchy, navigate to the Fire Staff `weapon` object.
 Right click this object, and hover over "*Create Network Context*" to select "*New Server Context*".

-    Here is where we will keep our new script!
+    Here is where we will keep our new script.

 3. Drag the *WeaponAimServer* script into the Server Context folder that we just created.